Podcast series 'Minding the gap: conversations on gender'

 Episode 3

-In the third episode of ECDPM's podcast series 'Minding the gap: conversations on gender', Cecilia D'Alessandro talks to Dr. Debisi Araba, a member of the Malabo Montpellier Panel.
+In the third episode of the series, Cecilia D'Alessandro talks to Dr. Debisi Araba, a member of the Malabo Montpellier Panel.
 Drawing on the recently released report “BRIDGING THE GAP: Policy Innovations to Put Women at the Center of Food Systems Transformation in Africa”, they zoom in on the experience of four African countries that have made significant strides in empowering women and ensuring their active involvement in food systems.
-Find more information about this episode, including some recommended readings from the author, here.
+Find more information about this episode, including some recommended readings from the host, here.

-The views expressed in the episodes are those of the authors and not necessarily of ECDPM.
+The views expressed in the episodes are those of the hosts and their guests and not necessarily of ECDPM.

 Feedback